Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Data and Monte Carlo samples

 where the masses and transverse momenta of the (anti)top-quarks are defined in the underlying Born phase space, based on the final state (off-shell) decay products.
 For diagrams involving an intermediate $Z$ boson, the scales were set to $\frac{\sqrt{p_Z^2}}{2}$, where $\mathbf{p}_Z = \mathbf{p}_{l^+} + \mathbf{p}_{l^-} + \mathbf{p}_{\nu} + \mathbf{p}_{\bar{\nu}}$.
 The \hdamp\ parameter was set to $1.5 \, \mtop$.
 For the \POWHEG--\PYTHIA matching, a special UserHook (\texttt{PowhegBB4ltms}) was employed~\cite{ATL-PHYS-PUB-2021-042}.
 This generator is still under review within the ATLAS experiment, and a complete set of systematic uncertainties is not yet available; therefore, it cannot be used as a nominal sample. \item[\ttbar\ NNLO reweighting] To assess the impact of NNLO corrections on the agreement between data and simulation, the nominal PWG+PY8 \ttbar\ sample was reweighted at parton level to match the NNLO QCD + NLO electroweak (EW) parton-level predictions presented in Ref.~\cite{Czakon:2017wor}.
 The reweighting was applied as a function of three variables: $\pt(t)$, $m(\ttbar)$, and $\pt(\ttbar)$, using the kinematic distributions of the top quarks in the MC samples after initial- and final-state radiation.
 The predictions for $\pt(t)$ and $m(\ttbar)$ were calculated at NNLO in QCD with NLO EW corrections using the \NNPDF[3.0qed] PDF set and dynamic renormalisation and factorisation scales of $\mT(t)/2$ for $\pt(t)$ and $\HT/4$ for $m(\ttbar)$, as proposed in Ref.~\cite{Czakon:2017wor}.
 The prediction for $\pt(\ttbar)$ was calculated at NNLO in QCD~\cite{Catani:2019hip,Grazzini:2017mhc} with the \NNPDF[3.0] PDF set and \muR\ and \muF\ set to $\HT/4$.
 All predictions assume $\mtop=173.3$~\GeV.
 The reweighting was performed iteratively, ensuring that the reweighted MC sample agrees well with the higher-order predictions for each variable.
 The reweighted predictions are not equivalent to full NNLO+PS calculations but are used to estimate the effect of NNLO contributions on the measured observables.
-Since this reweighting is currently unavailable for $tW$ production, the nominal $tW$ DR \POWPY[8] MC is used for this sample.
-While this sample, along with the \minnlo\ sample described below, improves the modelling accuracy of the \ttbar\ component of the $WbWb$ process, it does not enhance the $tW$ component.
+Because higher-order predictions for the $tW$ process are unavailable, the NNLO reweighting cannot be applied to $tW$, and the analysis therefore uses the nominal $tW$ PWG+PY8 sample produced with the DR scheme.
+For this reason, this sample, along with the \minnlo\ sample described below, improves the modelling accuracy of the \ttbar\ component of the $WbWb$ process but it does not enhance the $tW$ component.
 This sample is referred to as `PWG+PY8 (NNLO rew.)'. \item[\ttbar\ NNLO+PS] The first matched computation of top-quark pair production at NNLO in QCD, incorporating all-order radiative corrections through parton-shower simulations, is detailed in Ref.~\cite{Mazzitelli:2020jio} and referred to as the \minnlo\ procedure.
 For generating this sample, the \NNPDF[3.0 nnlo] PDF set was utilised, with \PYTHIA[8.230] used for the fragmentation and underlying-event simulation.
 This sample was normalised to the same cross-section calculated with the Top++ 2.0 program at NNLO+NNLL in QCD, as previously mentioned.
 For the $tW$ process, the nominal sample is used.
 This sample is referred to as `PWG+PY8 \minnlo'. \end{description}